2016 Educational Interiors Showcase

 Note: Multiple projects from the same firm, or the same project in multiple categories, can be entered and published.
 Call about special discounts for entering one project in multiple categories.
 Projects that have been entered in the Architectural Portfolio are eligible for entry in the Educational Interiors Showcase.

-Upon receipt of your entry form, you will be mailed a 2014 portfolio packet with instructions on assembling your portfolio.
+Upon receipt of your entry form, you will be mailed a 2016 portfolio packet with instructions on submitting your portfolio.

 2. Assemble and Submit Presentation Portfolio:

-To assemble your portfolio binder, use the packet mailed to you at the time your projects are entered.
-This packet will include a binder, project description and manufacturer listing forms to submit in the binder, as well as instructions on required photos and space plans.
+To submit your portfolio binder, use the packet mailed to you at the time your projects are entered.
+This packet will include a binder, project description and manufacturer listing forms, as well as instructions on required photos and space plans.
 If you are chosen for publication, the materials submitted in your portfolio will be used to create your page(s) in the magazine.
 These should be of a quality suitable for judging and publication, as no additional materials will be required.

 Materials for Entry